bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:37 AM CT, April 15</p>
+<p class="updated_time"> Latest data: 03:21 AM CT, April 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 77°, which is 5° *colder* than yesterday.
-Tomorrow is expected to be 7° *colder* than today.
+Today's high is 79°, which is 4° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

 - 69°
-- Breezy
+- Partly Cloudy
-- 81% humidity
+- 83% humidity
-- 14 mph wind
+- 12 mph wind
-- 11% cloud cover
+- 38% cloud cover
-- 40 AQI 🟩
+- 38 AQI 🟩
-- 0.4 inches of rain expected in the next 48 hours
+- 0.37 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>